tomgade09/C-ADPIC-PTEM/docs/EField/README.md

 #### Output:
-Outputs the pointer to device EField instance, pointer to *host* EElem instance, a string of EElems - comma separated, the capacity of the vector holding the EElems, and the size of the vector holding the EElems, respectively.
+Outputs the pointer to device EField instance, pointer to *host* EModel instance, a string of EModels - comma separated, the capacity of the vector holding the EModels, and the size of the vector holding the EModels, respectively.

 #### Side-Effects:
 None

-### Public Member Functions (EElem)
+### Public Member Functions (EModel)
 ---
 ```
 __host__ __device__ virtual double getEFieldAtS(const double s, const double t) const